SupImDos/pydantic-argparse/docs/usage/argument_types/flags.md

 * Omitting this argument will set `args.constant` to `Constant.VALUE` (the default).

 ## Literals
-Literal flags can be created by defining a `pydantic` `Field` with a type of `:::python typing.Literal`, which contains only one literal value.
+Literal flags can be created by adding a `pydantic` `Field` with the type of `:::python typing.Literal`, which contains only one literal value.
 There are different kinds of literal flag arguments, which are outlined below.